-Acts of the Congress of Mount Vema
+Acts of Veman Congress

-The Congress of Mount Vema ensures that all Acts of Congress passed delegated legislation and statutory instruments are as clear as possible, and when legislative provisions are not clear, the Judges reserve the right to interpret it in order to apply.
+The Veman Congress ensures that all Acts of Congress passed delegated legislation and statutory instruments are as clear as possible, and when legislative provisions are not clear the Judges reserve the right to interpret it in order to apply.

-Congress of Mount Vema Process and Consultation
+Veman Congress Process and Consultation

-The Laws of Mount Vema come from a variety of sources:
+Vema Seamount Laws come from a variety of sources:

-It may come from the Sovereign of Mount Vema - The Vema Seamount Authority, The Congress of Mount Vema, and the Capital House Administration.
+It may come from the Veman Sovereign, The Veman Congress and the Vema Seamount Administration.

-- The Congress of Mount Vema sets out its legislative programme for the congressional session in the Prime Minister's State of the Nation Address, which is the Annual Speech for the following year's agenda and budget. - The Capital House Administration is responsible for proposing new legislation to the Congress of Mount Vema for better management of the Kingdom. - Members of the Capital House Administration (Cabinet Officials) have the duty to review areas of the law in connection with their respective Departments, research and consult before drawing up proposals for new laws or law reform.
+- The Veman Congress sets out its legislative programme for the congressional session in the Prime Minister's State of the Nation Address, which is the Annual Speech for the following year agenda and budget as approved by the Veman Congress and signed by the Veman Sovereign, on the first of August. - The Vema Seamount Administration is responsible for proposing new legislation to the Veman Congress for better management of the Kingdom of Mount Vema. - Members of the Administration (Cabinet Officials) have the duty to review areas of the law in connection with their respective Departments, research and consult before drawing up proposals for new laws or law reform.